-The per capita income in Portland in 2010 was $30,735, which is upper middle income relative to Maine and the nation.
-This equates to an annual income of $122,940 for a family of four.
+The per capita income in Portland in 2018 was $38,682, which is wealthy relative to Maine and the nation.
+This equates to an annual income of $154,728 for a family of four.
 However, Portland contains both very wealthy and poor people as well.

 Portland is a somewhat ethnically-diverse city.
 The people who call Portland home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Portland residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Portland include English, Italian, German, and French .
+Important ancestries of people in Portland include Irish, English, Italian, German, and French.